-- We will take into account local health profiles of children and young people within the catchment area of the school, which can help to identify local priorities in the curriculum - The delivery of the relationships education and health education coincide with one another and will be delivered as part of the school's PSHE curriculum. - The relationships and health curriculum has been organised in line with the statutory requirements outlined in the DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education' guidance - The relationships and health curriculum takes into account the views of teachers, pupils and parents.
-We are dedicated to ensuring our curriculum meets the needs of the whole-school community. - The relationships and health curriculum is informed by issues in the school and wider community to ensure it is tailored to pupil's wider needs and we have consulted with parents, pupils and staff on the development of this policy in line with section 12 of this policy. - Any parent, teacher or pupil wishing to provide feedback about the curriculum can do so at any time during the academic year by contacting the Head Teacher. - When organising the curriculum the religious backgrounds of all pupils will be considered, so that the topics that are covered are taught appropriately. - An overview of Relationships Education and what pupils will know by the end of primary school is at Appendix 2.
-An overview of Health Education and what pupils will know by the end of primary school is at Appendix 3.
-The school is a First School, meaning some elements are reserved for the next stage in the children's education.
-The PSHE Lead works closely with the team at Gosforth Central Middle School, where the vast majority of children at this school go onto.
+- Ahead of implementation, we will consider the impact of coronavirus (COVID-19) on the delivery of the curriculum and adapt our approach, as appropriate.
+Many topics within relationships, sex and health education will support pupils with their experience of the pandemic and engage with their education as they return to school. - We will take into account local health profiles of children and young people within the catchment area of the school, which can help to identify local priorities in the curriculum - The delivery of the relationships education and health education coincide with one another and will be delivered as part of the school's PSHE curriculum. - The relationships and health curriculum has been organised in line with the statutory requirements outlined in the DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education' guidance - The relationships and health curriculum takes into account the views of teachers, pupils and parents.
+We are dedicated to ensuring our curriculum meets the needs of the whole-school community. - The relationships and health curriculum is informed by issues in the school and wider community to ensure it is tailored to pupil's wider needs and we have consulted with parents, pupils and staff on the development of this policy in line with section 12 of this policy. - Any parent, teacher or pupil wishing to provide feedback about the curriculum can do so at any time during the academic year by contacting the Head Teacher. - When organising the curriculum the religious backgrounds of all pupils will be considered, so that the topics that are covered are taught appropriately.

-- The school is free to determine within the statutory curriculum content outlined in Appendix 2 what pupils are taught during each year group and the school always considers the age and development of pupils when deciding what will be taught in each year group.
-A summary of the content that will be taught during each Year Group is outlined at Appendix 4. - Staff and leadership are aware and strongly support the principles behind Valuing All God's Children (2019).
-This informed planning and practice of RSE. - The school's practice is also informed by the principles behind No Outsiders: specifically, discussing protected characteristics in line with the Equality Act 2010.
-For more information on this, see the PSHE Long Term Plan.
+- An overview of Relationships Education and what pupils will know by the end of primary school is at Appendix 2.
+An overview of Health Education and what pupils will know by the end of primary school is at Appendix 3. - The school is free to determine within the statutory curriculum content outlined in Appendix 2 what pupils are taught during each year group and the school always considers the age and development of pupils when deciding what will be taught in each year group.
+A summary of the content that will be taught during each Year Group is outlined at Appendix 4.